Easy Bible Quiz about Bible Trivia and Bible Facts.

 c.
 Noah.

 a.
-Joseph, who was a carpenter from Nazareth.
+Joseph.
+He was a carpenter from Nazareth.

-Joseph was a humble man and a believer.
+He was a humble man and a believer who married the mother of Jesus.

 Joseph lived through the scandal of having a pregnant wife out of wedlock.